Archaeology Travel, Gallia Belgica, Roman villa

 The Villa Borg – images of a reconstructed Roman Villa in Saarland (Germany)

 Ruins of a grand Roman country house (villa rustica) were discovered by a local school teacher at the end of the 19th century outside the village of Borg in the municipality of Perl (Germany), near where the Saar River runs into the Moselle.
-The villa consisted of three wings covering an area of more than… Continue reading The Villa Borg – images of a reconstructed Roman Villa in Saarland (Germany)
+The Villa consisted of three wings covering an area of more than… Continue reading The Villa Borg – images of a reconstructed Roman Villa in Saarland (Germany)

 Archaeology Travel, France, Gallia Belgica, Photography